IBM-Cloud/docs-services/services/Inversoft/index.md

   * `passport_application_id = 4ed5eb32-0a97-40eb-a6d7-cca1f9fa3a0c`
   * `passport_service_name = Passport-vz`

-7. In your application you may then access those values, make API calls, or utilize the Node.js Passport client.
+7. In your application, you can then access those values, make API calls, or utilize the Node.js Passport client.

 	```
 	const services = JSON.parse(process.env.VCAP_SERVICES);